GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: INTRODUCTION

-In our GBD-TS method, first, the goal prediction module estimates multiple possible goals to ensure the diversity of the predictions.
-These goals, along with the history motion information of the target agent, are then fed into the diffusion-based trajectory generation module.
-We leverage the powerful reconstruction ability of the diffusion model to further improve the accuracy of the prediction results, and the TS algorithm is applied to generate multi-modal predictions.
-Experiment results show that our model achieves high prediction accuracy and fast sampling speed.
-In summary, the main contributions of this paper are as follows: \begin{itemize} \item We investigate combining diffusion models with goal prediction for multi-modal pedestrian trajectory prediction and propose a novel framework named GBD. \item Based on the additional goal estimation, we propose tree sampling (TS) algorithm to increase the prediction accuracy and accelerate the diffusion sampling speed. \item We conduct experiments on various benchmarks, including ETH/UCY and Stanford Drone Dataset, and the results demonstrate the state-of-the-art performance of our GBD-TS. \end{itemize}
+To address the aforementioned challenges, we propose a novel framework for multi-modal trajectory prediction in this work, as shown in Fig. \ref{fig:network}.
+In our proposed framework, the goal estimation module first estimates multiple possible goals to ensure the diversity of the predictions.
+These goals, along with the history motion information of the target agent, are then fed into the diffusion-based trajectory prediction module.
+To accelerate the diffusion sampling process, we design the two-stage tree sampling algorithm as Fig. \ref{fig:ts}(b) illustrates: In the trunk stage of the tree sampling, \textit{common feature} $\textbf{f}_*$ is first leveraged to generate a roughly denoised future trajectory.
+The trunk stage only needs to run once for arbitrary numbers of predictions, just like a tree having only one trunk.
+Then, the branch stage further denoises the trajectory from the trunk stage conditioned on \textit{diverse features} $\textbf{f}_n$ and generates corresponding trajectory predictions for each goal estimation.
+We leverage the powerful reconstruction ability of the deterministic diffusion model to further improve the accuracy of the prediction results.
+Experiment results show that our GBT framework achieves high prediction accuracy and fast inference speed.
+In summary, the main contributions of this paper are as follows: \begin{itemize} \item We propose a novel framework for multi-modal pedestrian trajectory prediction named \textbf{G}oal-guided \textbf{D}iffusion model with \textbf{T}ree \textbf{S}ampling (GDTS), which integrates goal estimation into conditional denoising diffusion model to improve the prediction performance. \item We propose a two-stage tree sampling algorithm that increases the prediction accuracy and accelerates the inference speed without the requirement of additional networks. \item We conduct a series of experiments on various datasets, including ETH/UCY, Stanford Drone Dataset and intersection Drone Dataset, and the results attained demonstrate the state-of-the-art performance of our proposed framework in large-size datasets. \end{itemize}